amywangyx/personalfinanceapp/README.md

 where to store the data??? (every account different login? why same network share the data?) loggin issue

+bugs to fix:
+1. out of bounds for analysis page when there is only one category needed : warning section
+  IndexError: index 0 is out of bounds for axis 0 with size 0
+2. budgeting page shouldn't according just to what categories entered in the adding data section

 to open the app website myself cd to the directory heroku login